Maslow's hierarchy of needs: Cultural and individual variations

 Changes regarding the importance and satisfaction of needs from the retrospective peacetime to wartime due to stress varied significantly across cultures (the US vs. the Middle East).
 For the US citizens, there was only one level of needs, since all needs were considered equally important.
 With regards to satisfaction of needs during the war, in the US there were three levels: physiological needs, safety needs, and psychological needs (social, self-esteem, and self-actualization).
 During the war, the satisfaction of physiological needs and safety needs were separated into two independent needs, while during peacetime, they were combined as one.
 For the people of the Middle East, the satisfaction of needs changed from three levels to two during wartime.

 A study of the ordering of needs in Asia found differences between the ordering of lower and higher order needs.
 For instance, community (related to belongingness and considered a lower order need in Maslow's hierarchy) was found to be the highest order need across Asia, followed closely by self-acceptance and growth.

 A 1981 study looked at how Maslow's hierarchy might vary across age groups.
 A survey asked participants of varying ages to rate a set number of statements from most important to least important.
 The researchers found that children had higher physical need scores than the other groups, the love need emerged from childhood to young adulthood, the esteem need was highest among the adolescent group, young adults had the highest self-actualization level, and old age had the highest level of security, it was needed across all levels comparably.
 The authors argued that this suggested Maslow's hierarchy may be limited as a theory for developmental sequence since the sequence of the love need and the self-esteem need should be reversed according to age.

+The hierarchy of needs has been criticized from an Islamic point of view.
+The authors conclude that integrating the model into Islamic contexts requires a more nuanced approach that acknowledges the centrality of spirituality in human needs.
+They also say that the Islamic approach emphasizes balancing material and spiritual needs in all life situations, challenging Maslow's hierarchy for oversimplifying their interaction.